 Founded in 1972 in the Shelbyville Episcopal Church of the Redeemer as the Child Development Center by families of children with developmental delays and disabilities.
 The Child Development Center expanded in the 80's and 90's to provide additional programs serving all ages of individuals with disabilities and therefore changed the name to the Community Development Center to be more encompassing.
 The agency has continued to evolve and now serves seventeen counties in Middle Tennessee, with a significant focus in the South Central part of the state.
 The Community Development Center focuses on providing services to individuals of all ages and their families, beginning with young children with developmental delays and reaching all the way to the senior years by providing support coordination for adults with disabilities.
 Programs including support for families with disabilities, behavior therapy services to children with autism, and employment services are dimensions of service which the agency has undertaken.
 These services complement the mission and expand our capabilities to change lives.

-The Community Development's most significant accomplishments during this past year were (1) the continued expansion of the Children's Center for Autism through the opening of a second location to serve children and families; (2) providing quality early intervention therapy to over 450 children and their families; (3) supporting over 307 individuals through the Independent Support Coordination program; and (4) providing flexible supports services to over 250 families through the Family Support program; (5) providing Independent Living Skills Training through the Employment and Community First CHOICES program; and (6) serving 24 individuals through the Employment Services program's first year receiving referrals.
-Goals for the current year are (1) to expand the services provided at both locations of the Children's Center for Autism program to further meet the needs of the community; (2) to continue to provide quality early intervention services including expanding the service area for assessments to those not receiving developmental therapy; (3) to increase services provided through the Employment and Community First CHOICES program; (4) to increase referrals received in the CDC Employment Services program while also moving into Pre-Employment Transition services; and to (5) formalize the agency's strategic plan.
+The Community Development's most significant accomplishments during this past year were (1) the continued expansion of the Children's Center for Autism through the growth in both locations to serve children and families; (2) providing quality early intervention therapy and assessments to over 500 children and their families; (3) supporting 295 individuals through the Independent Support Coordination program; and (4) providing flexible supports services to over 250 families through the Family Support program; and (6) serving 68 individuals/students through the Employment Services program, including Pre-Employment Transition Services.
+Goals for the current year are (1) to expand the services provided by the Children's Center for Autism program into the Lincoln County Center to further meet the needs of the community; (2) to continue to provide quality early intervention services including expanding the service area for developmental therapy as well as for assessments to those not receiving developmental therapy; (3) to increase services provided through the Employment and Community First CHOICES program; (4) to increase referrals received in the CDC Employment Services program while also moving into Pre-Employment Transition services; and to (5) celebrate 50 years of service to our community in 2022.

 (1) Further expansion of the Children's Center for Autism program into additional locations and physical expansion of site in Marshall County will provide the capacity to serve this growing area of need.
 (2) Increased funding to support the implementation of the Employment Services program for individuals with intellectual and developmental disabilities.
 (3) Volunteers to serve on the local community Advisory Boards, especially within the Coffee, Franklin, and Moore counties.